SpikeElliot/SpikeElliot/README.md

 ### Overview

-A proof of concept built using the p5.js library that features a keyboard-controlled rhythm game, a karaoke game using microphone input, and a music player providing audio playback controls and various visualisers to select from.
+A proof-of-concept app built with the p5.js library: features a keyboard-controlled rhythm game, a karaoke game using microphone input, and a music player with playback controls and visualisers thanks to p5's FFT functions.

 ### Features

-The rhythm game features procedural real-time note generation synchronised to the song's tempo, an in-depth scoring system, difficulty options that adjust note spawn rates, and 3D graphics rendering of game environment.
+- The rhythm game features procedural real-time note generation synchronised to the song's tempo, an in-depth scoring system, difficulty options that adjust note spawn rates, and 3D graphics rendering of game environment.

+- The karaoke game implements a pre-trained machine learning model for pitch detection; it provides a pitch accuracy-based scoring system, timed lyrics display, and a fun webcam mode.

-The music player showcases various visualisations, audio playback controls, a clickable progress bar, and a webcam input integrated visualisation through use of p5's FFT functions.
+- The music player provides various animated visuals to choose from as well as: multiple audio playback controls (play/pause, skip, song speed, etc.), a clickable song progress bar, and a volume bar.

 ### Technologies Used